 The numbers tell a familiar tale.
 The 'direct sales approach' adds a margin of 44.16% to the price of products.
 On average associates lost $410.
 With more than 2 thirds earning nothing at all.
 Based on the numbers we found in USANAs documents, they may be the best multi-level marketing company in the world.
 After all, their numbers suggest that 16% of USANA associates made a profit in 2011.

-As we noted earlier, there are hundreds of network marketing companies, and our research is in no way comprehensive.
+There are thousands of network marketing companies, and our research is in no way comprehensive.
 Based on the information we have been able to find, it is our opinion, that the vast majority of people who join multi-level marketing companies, will lose money.
-Furthermore, most will not earn any income at all.